 The Communist government that was established after World War II tolerated Muslim religious observances and institutions, including Islamic schools.
-However, the Muslim Turk were required to follow the compulsory state educational system.
-During the civil war, the Bosnian Serbs not only killed hundreds of innocent civilians, but they also destroyed scores of mosques, several well-known Islamic libraries, and other Muslim institutions.
+However, Muslim Turks were required to follow the compulsory state educational system.
+During the civil war, Bosnian Serbs not only killed hundreds of innocent civilians, but they also destroyed scores of mosques, several well-known Islamic libraries, and other Muslim institutions.

-Many Rumelian Turk are bitter against what they see as "Christian" (Orthodox and Roman Catholic) attempts to make them leave their homeland.
-They also see the inability of the "Christian" (Protestant and Roman Catholic) countries of Western Europe to intervene for their peace and stability.
+Many Rumelian Turks are bitter against what they see as Christian (Orthodox and Roman Catholic) attempts to make them leave their homeland.
+They also see the inability of the Christian (Protestant and Roman Catholic) countries of Western Europe to intervene for their peace and stability.

-The Bible, the Jesus film, and Christian radio broadcasts are all available in Turkish.
-However, very few of the Rumelian Turk in Bosnia-Herzegovina are known to have become Christians.
-With few missions agency working among them, there is little chance they will ever hear the Good News of the Gospel.
+The Bible and the Jesus film are available in Turkish.
+However, very few of the Rumelian Turks in Bosnia-Herzegovina are known to have become Christians.
+With few missions agency working among them, there is little chance they will ever hear the Good News about Jesus.

-* Ask the Lord of the harvest to send forth laborers to live and work among the Rumelian Turk of Bosnia-Herzegovina.
+* Ask the Lord of the harvest to send forth laborers to live and work among Rumelian Turks of Bosnia-Herzegovina.

 * Pray that God will raise up prayer teams to break up the soil through worship and intercession.

-* Pray for effectiveness of the Jesus film among the Rumelian Turk.
+* Pray for effectiveness of the Jesus film among Rumelian Turks.

-* Ask God to anoint the Gospel as it goes forth via radio to the Rumelian Turk.
+* Ask God to anoint the Gospel as it goes forth via radio to Rumelian Turks.

 * Ask God to use the small number of Rumelian Turk Christians to share God's love with their own people.